 Roski has illustrated seven books: Luscious, the University of Southern California’s cookbook; Thomas the T. Rex: The Journey of a Young Dinosaur to Los Angeles, written by Michael Smith; Mei Ling in China City and Mystery of the Giant Masks of Sanxingdui, both written by Icy Smith; Endeavour’s Long Journey, written by astronaut John D. Olivas; Earthwaves, a book on ancient Pacific navigation by Michael Smith; and The Crooked Man, His Doctor, and His Angel by Dr. Larry Dorr.

-Roski’s work can be seen in the cafeteria of USC Keck Hospital; in the conference room at the Children’s Hospital’s new facility; in USC Verdugo Hills Hospital in La Cañada; and at the Irvine Museum at UC Irvine through April 30, 2019.
+Roski’s work can be seen in the cafeteria of USC Keck Hospital; in the conference room at the Children’s Hospital’s new facility; and in USC Verdugo Hills Hospital in La Cañada.
 She may also be found online at gaylegarnerroski.com and at the Autry’s Masters of the American West.

 Back to Artists and Artwork